[This article was originally posted on the Oxfam From Poverty to Power blog on 26 July 2022]

 “Left” and “right” in Peru, as in much of the world, are now meaningless political labels.
 Political power provides economic and social opportunities – that’s what matters now in Peruvian politics.

-Peruvian parties are mercantilist operations – public prosecutors have even accused some of being criminal organisations, with clear private interests.
+Peruvian parties are mercantilist operations – public prosecutors have even accused some of being criminal organisations, with clear criminal connections and interests.

 This shift in priorities has made it easy for them to come to a tacit, multi-party understanding to undo the progressive reforms.